 LeMorin works in a variety of musical configurations.
 He’s a veteran of Haitian konpa and Vodou jazz (a style that fuses jazz and the sacred sounds of Haitian Vodou).
 His Freedom Sound band produced its reggae-inflected Songs of Freedom in 1990.
 LeMorin studied with jazz guitarist Howard Morgan at the New School, and with arranger and producer Dernst Emile before releasing his next album, Pawòl.
 Meanwhile, he experimented live with the quintet format—usually guitar, sax, keyboard, bass, and drums, but with flexibility to satisfy each audience and venue.
 Sample “Fete Yaya.”

-Most of the songs heard on the albums Songs of Freedom and Pawòl are original LeMorin compositions.
-The more recent Pawòl strives for a neo-twoubadou sound that leans heavily toward the Haiti-Brazil connection.
-But the band’s set lists also abound with such classics as “Ain’t No Sunshine,” “Kouzen,” “Manoucheka,” “Mèsi Bondye,” and “Yoyo” (click on the image to the left to listen).
-Each composition or arrangement offers soaring improvisatory flights over the most lush tropical jazz harmonies.
+Most of the songs heard on the albums Songs of Freedom, Pawòl, and the newly released (in 2020) Li Di Mwen are original LeMorin compositions.
+The two most recent strive for a neo-twoubadou sound that leans heavily toward the Haiti-Brazil connection.
+But his live set lists also abound with such classics as “Ain’t No Sunshine,” “No Agreement,” “Manhã de Carnaval,” “Mèsi Bondye,” and “Europa”.
+Each composition or arrangement, live or recorded, offers soaring improvisatory flights over jazz harmonies, plush to piquant.
+Sample “Flying Seagull.”

-Featured image from photo by Anya Petrova
+Featured image at the top of the page: detail of photo by Anya Petrova